lucasmafra/type-dynamo/README.md

 }
 ```

-You just have to import your typeDynamo instance and export that User class within the *define* HOF (high order function):
+You just have to import your typeDynamo instance and then export that User class using the *define* HOF (high order function):

 ```ts
 // User.ts